 Your UVM ID card is your library card.
 It is non-transferable and must be used in person.
 Any university or special library card that does not have a picture must be presented with a second official ID (e.g. driver's license).

 The UVM Libraries offer borrowing cards for Alumni, Guest Borrowers, and Guest Faculty.
 See below for more details.

 - Check out a maximum of 10 books from the circulating collections of UVM Libraries at any one time.

 - Are non-transferable and may be used only in person.
 For your protection, we require a second form of identification (e.g. driver's license) with your borrower's card to charge out books.

-- Do not provide access to research databases such as Lexis/Nexis.
-However, you do have access to an array of in-house and web-based databases marked for public use through the UVM Libraries Home Page.
+- Do not provide off-campus access to subscribed research databases.
+However, you do have access to an array of in-house and web-based databases marked for public use through the UVM Libraries Home Page within library premises.
 Check with a reference librarian to find those resources most pertinent to your needs.

 - Do not include use of UVM's Interlibrary Loan Office.
 If you need to obtain materials NOT available at UVM, contact your local public or school library for interlibrary loans through the Vermont Department of Libraries.

 - Do not provide access to any University computer labs.

 Any library material checked out may be recalled for use by a UVM affiliate.
 Materials requested for course reserve are subject to immediate recall.
 If you to not return a recalled item by the date indicated on the recall notice, you will be charged a recall overdue fee, and you will lose borrowing privileges until the book is returned to the library.

 Borrowing privileges for holders of other library borrower cards may be revoked after you have been billed for two overdue and/or lost items.